End-to-End testing with Puppeteer and Jest

 Testing Frontend

-With everything set up we can finally start writing our tests.
+With everything set up, we can finally start writing our tests.
 Let's start with something simple.
 In src/test/

-you will find file named frontend.test.js
+you will find a file named frontend.test.js

 into which you need to write this code: